External Triggers

 echo

 The trivial built-in echo function takes any number of positional and keyword arguments (from the workflow configuration) and simply prints them to stdout, and then returns False (i.e. trigger condition not satisfied).
-Here it is in its entirety.

 Here’s an example echo trigger workflow: